decaporg/decap-cms/website/content/docs/add-to-your-site.md

 ## App File Structure

 A static `admin` folder contains all Netlify CMS files, stored at the root of your published site.
 Where you store this folder in the source files depends on your static site generator.
-Here's the static file location for a few of the most popular static site generators:
+Here's the static file location for some of the most popular static site generators:

 | These generators ...                       | store static files in |
 | -------------------------------------------| --------------------- |